 Keep in mind that certain actions aren't included in the grace period, such as taking out a cash advance.
 In this case, you would accrue interest from the day you withdraw money.

 How to avoid interest charges: Paying your bill in full every month is the simplest way to avoid interest.
 If you can't afford to pay your bill in full, reduce your spending or consider a 0% APR card that doesn't charge interest for up to 21 months.

-If you have fair or average credit, check out the Capital One QuicksilverOne Cash Rewards Credit Card, whereas if you have good credit or excellent credit, you can consider the U.S. Bank Visa® Platinum Card.
+If you have fair or average credit, check out the Capital One QuicksilverOne Cash Rewards Credit Card (see rates and fees) whereas if you have good credit or excellent credit, you can consider the U.S. Bank Visa® Platinum Card.